Xomega-Net/Xomega.Docs/docs/tutorial/3-details/3-group-fields.md

     </object>
 ```

-Once we build the model, we will notice that there is a `SalesOrderServiceExtended.cs` file nested under the `SalesOrderService.cs` file, which provides extension of the partial class for our custom methods.
+Once we build the model, we will notice that there is a `SalesOrderServiceExtended.cs` file nested under the `SalesOrderService.cs` file, which provides an extension of the partial class for our custom methods.

 ![Service extended](img3/service-extended.png)